qwe12345113/DMS_v2/README.md

 ## Preparing
 1. You can download **dlib** from [here](http://dlib.net/), and **68-Dlib's point model** from [here](https://github.com/davisking/dlib-models/blob/master/shape_predictor_68_face_landmarks.dat.bz2).

-2. Extract the dlib and model, place them in to DMS_v1.
+2. Extract the dlib and model, place them into DMS_v1.
 3. Structure of this project should be：
 ```
 DMS_v1